Waiwhakareke Natural Heritage Park is New Zealand’s largest inland restoration project.

 This restoration project is being completed in partnership with the University of Waikato, Waikato Institute of Technology (WINTEC),Tui 2000 Inc, Hamilton City Council, Hamilton Zoo, and Nga Manu Toopu O Kirikiriroa.

-Want to get involved next time?
+Want to get involved this year?
 Email us to ask us how: email@example.com